mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --sort_features                  turn this on to disregard order in which features have been defined.
 This will lead to smaller cache sizes
+    --permutations                   Use permutations instead of combinations for feature interactions of same namespace.
     --noconstant                     Don't add a constant feature
     -C [ --constant ] arg            Set initial value of the constant feature to arg (Useful for faster convergence on data-sets